Running on Docker

 blockstream/satellite

-Alternatively, if you know the IP address of the Sat-IP receiver, you can specify it directly using option -a/--addr
+Alternatively, if you know the IP address of the Sat-IP receiver, you can specify it directly on the GUI or with option -a/--addr

-when running the Sat-IP client.
+when running the Sat-IP client via the CLI.
 In this case, you don’t need the --network=host

 option when launching the container.